 Obtaining a master's degree is a substantial investment of time and resources, but many students are able to secure funding through fellowships, grants, work-study positions, teaching assistantships, and more.
 Review an extensive list of funding resources and suggested tips for success from the Ford School fellowship coordinator.

-The Ford School believes that a lack of financial resources should not be a barrier to students who are interested in pursuing an advanced degree and professional career in public policy or public administration.
+The Ford School believes that a lack of financial resources should not be a barrier to students who are interested in pursuing an advanced degree and professional career in public policy or public affairs.
 We've established a growing number of fellowships to help students pay for their degrees.

 Approximately 60 percent of our incoming class receives fellowship support directly from the Ford School.
 Highlights from among our school fellowships include: